Menu Close

 Founded in 1993, FUSION is professionally staffed and volunteer supported.
 Our mission is to provide housing and support services to families experiencing homelessness in our community so they will have a safe, secure environment as they work toward self-sufficiency.

-As a 501(c)(3) nonprofit organization, FUSION owns and operates 20 transitional housing units and the Pete Andersen FUSION Family Center in Federal Way, a 90-bed emergency shelter for families with minor children in their care.
+As a 501(c)(3) nonprofit organization started in 1993, FUSION owns and operates 24 transitional housing units and the Pete Andersen FUSION Family Center in Federal Way, a 90-bed emergency shelter for families with minor children in their care.
+On average, families stay about a year in the transitional housing units and approximately three months at the Pete Andersen Family Center.

 The goal for families in our shelter and transitional housing programs is to secure livable wage employment and a permanent home.
 FUSION provides dedicated case management and support services from professional advocates as keys to this success.